arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is CQRS (Command Query Responsibility Segregation)?
 * What is Three-Tier architecture?
 * What are the pros and cons of MicroService architecture?
+* How would you design a software system for scalability?

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>